-As we mentioned earlier, an above ground pool without water is at risk of completely collapsing.
+As I mentioned earlier, an above ground pool without water is at risk of completely collapsing.
 This will not only make the pool harder to deal with as you attempt to patch its liner, but it can also cause further tears and damage, especially with exposure to UV light.

 The same goes for an inground pool.
 Draining the water can cause structural damage and further weaken the liner.
-Draining your pool can lead to having to replace it entirely, or having to shell out the cash for an entirely new liner.
+Draining your pool can lead to having to replace it entirely or having to shell out the cash for an entirely new liner.

 Gather Your Tools Beforehand

-Make sure that you have everything you need and that your patching materials are prepped and ready to go.
+Make sure you have everything you need and that your patching materials are prepped and ready to go.
 Keep them as close as possible to your work area.
 Having to jump in and out of the pool to grab tools and materials will only make the job harder.